Use Presto, via TD Console, to query data stored in your Arm Treasure Data Data Tank!

 - The query result is displayed in the console to the user.
 It can be submitted to a result output job, or downloaded from the browser, just like the result of any other Presto query.

-Can I issue queries that join data across TD core & Data Tank?
+Can I issue queries that join data across TD core and Data Tank?

 You can create queries that join TD core stored data and Data Tank stored data.